JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 <div id="toc" class="toc-container"></div>

 ## Getting Started
 To start this challenge we need to start the attached VM to the host.
-It is not necessary to start an attack bock, since the host will be directly available through the browser navigation to https://[MACHINE-IP].p.thmlabs.com.
+It is not necessary to start an attack bock, since the host is directly available through the browser navigation to https://[MACHINE-IP].p.thmlabs.com.
 Once the machine is started, login using the given credentials:
 ```
 username: admin